csev/cc4e/book/chap05.md

 more than a single value.
 (You might say that `swap` returns two values, the new values of its arguments.)
-As an example, consider a function `get_int` which performs free-format input conversion by breaking a stream of characters into integer values, one integer per call. `get_int` as to return the value it found, or an end of file signal when there is no more input.
+As an example, consider a function `get_int` which performs free-format input conversion by breaking a stream of characters into integer values, one integer per call. `get_int` has to return the value it found, or an end of file signal when there is no more input.
 These values have to be returned as separate objects, for no matter what value is used for EOF, that could also be the value of an input integer.